 Electrochemical cells for bulk electrolysis consist of a counter (or auxiliary) electrode, a working electrode, and (in three electrode configurations) a reference electrode.
-Bulk electrolysis typically requires a large current at the working electrode, where redox reactions take place, in order to oxidise or reduce the electrolyte contained within the cell.
+In order to oxidise or reduce the electrolyte contained within the cell, bulk electrolysis typically requires a large current at the working electrode, where redox reactions take place.
 To balance this, a large potential is maintained at the counter electrode.

 When performing bulk electrolysis, the counter electrode and working electrode should be physically separated in order to prevent the by-products produced at the counter electrode from reaching the working electrode.
 This can be done by placing the counter electrode and the working electrode in separate compartments in the electrochemical cell.

 Bulk electrolytic reactions can either be carried out directly at the electrode surface or indirectly through the use of a mediator.
-In direct electrolysis, electrons are transferred between a substrate molecule and an electrode, while in indirect or mediated electrolysis, there is electron transfer between a redox mediator (sometimes also known as catalyst) and an electrode; the electrochemically-generated mediator undergoes a chemical reaction with a substrate to produce the product.
+In direct electrolysis, electrons are transferred between a substrate molecule and an electrode.
+In indirect or mediated electrolysis, there is an electron transfer between a redox mediator (sometimes also known as the catalyst) and an electrode.
+Here, the electrochemically generated mediator undergoes a chemical reaction with a substrate to produce the product.

 In order to be effective, a mediator should be stable in various oxidation states for a sufficient period of time.
-In addition, the overpotentials of heterogeneous electron transfer from the electrode from/to the mediator, and the kinetic barriers involved in the homogeneous electron transfer from/to the start materials, must be low .
+In addition, the overpotentials of heterogeneous electron transfer from the electrode to/from the mediator, as well as the kinetic barriers involved in the homogeneous electron transfer from/to the starting materials, must be low .

 Fundamental Equations and Relationships

-Where n is the number of moles of electrons transferred in the half-cell reaction, F is Faraday’s constant (96487C/mol), and nA is the number of moles of the analyte.
+Where n is the number of moles of electrons that are transferred in the half-cell reaction, F is Faraday’s constant (96487C/mol), and nA is the number of moles of the analyte.